 About Marston Edge’s Location

-Marston Edge’s exclusive location offers residents the chance to look across and explore the Cotswolds, with links to Worcester and the Malvern Hills to the West.
+Marston Edge’s park homes exclusive location offers residents the chance to look across and explore the Cotswolds, with links to Worcester and the Malvern Hills to the West.
 Therefore, it is a park which may appeal to those retirees looking to move closer to the English greenery that many city and town populations never get to see.

-Marston Edge is located between the two peaceful villages of Lower Quinton and Long Marston with a range of amenities on its doorstep with a renowned pub that was once owned by King Henry VIII, medical centre, antiques centre, leisure centre and post office all within a mile of the development.
+Marston Edge residential park is located between the two peaceful villages of Lower Quinton and Long Marston with a range of amenities on its doorstep with a renowned pub that was once owned by King Henry VIII, medical centre, antiques centre, leisure centre and post office all within a mile of the development.
 Stratford garden and shopping centre with its array of independent boutique shops and Waitrose supermarket are just a few minutes drive away.
-It is also well-connected across local roads and public transport links, only a 10 minute drive from Stratford Upon Avon down the A3400 and Clifford Lane, through Clifford Chambers and connecting at Station Road.
+It is also well-connected across local roads and public transport links, only a 10-minute drive from Stratford Upon Avon down the A3400 and Clifford Lane, through Clifford Chambers and connecting at Station Road.
 New residents will find the park just ahead of Upper and Lower Quinton.
 The park benefits from signposts and is also easy to find and reach through GPS or Google Maps.

 Historic Warwickshire is likely to appeal to many people keen to move out to somewhere quaint and peaceful in their retirement years.
 The rolling green hills and vistas across the Cotswolds are breathtaking meaning that new residents may wish to move here purely for the outlook.